 In 2016 it was time for another former champion to come to the top of the series as Joe Giulitto from Ravenna, Ohio had a perfect season to get “Sneeky Pete” the crown.
 The truck was previously the champion for the first time in 2011.
 This truck sports a very stout single turbocharged C-15 CAT for power.

-The year 2017 brought a newcomer to the top of the Big Rigs as Jerry Hairhoger from New Galilee, Pennsylvania took the crown with “Jerry-Atricks”.
+The year 2017 sent a newcomer to the top of the Big Rigs as Jerry Hairhoger from New Galilee, Pennsylvania took the crown with “Jerry-Atricks”.
 This 1973 Kenworth with C-15 CAT power had moved up through the ranks from the street licensed division to the PA POSSE class.
 The truck had won two PA POSSE crowns while the truck sported a 1150 cubic inch Cummins for power.
 But when the move to the Big Rigs came about the owner moved to CAT power and was highly successful.

 2018 brought ‘Back-to-Back’ championships to the Hairhoger Pulling Team from Lawrence County Pennsylvania as “Jerry-Atricks” became the first ‘Back-to-Back” champion since Richard Scott and “Silver Bullet II” pulled the trick in 2012-13.
 Hairhoger is a very popular champion and indicated that he will go after a three-peat in the next season.